-Discovering that your child is depressed and watching him or her struggle through each day is a painful experience for any parent to live through.
-It’s important to dig deeper to find out whether your child is actually struggling with depression or whether the cause of their pain is due to anxiety – it can determine how you will help your child.
+Suspecting your child is depressed and watching them struggle through each day is a painful experience for any parent to live through.
+It’s important to dig deeper to find out whether your child is actually struggling with depression or whether the cause of their pain is due to anxiety.
+Understanding what the issue is can help you determine a path to healing.

 Anxiety can be caused by external factors in the child’s day-to-day life, and can happen anywhere.
-Sometimes expectations and demands are put on a child and it makes it uncomfortable for the child to cope with what lies ahead.
-The child may exhibit all the symptoms of depression, but since it’s a level of nerves and anxiety this is triggering the withdrawn, sad, and quiet mannerisms, doesn’t necessarily mean that the child is depressed.
+Sometimes expectations and demands put on a child makes it uncomfortable for the child to cope with what lies ahead.
+The child may exhibit all the symptoms of depression, but since it’s a level of nerves and anxiety this is triggering withdrawn, sad, and quiet behaviors, the child may not be suffering from depression itself.

-Actual depression, can be further confirmed by exploring the child’s feelings before making an appointment with a doctor (which could easily make the child more withdrawn because it could be viewed as something is wrong with your child).
-Also, it is important to try to determine whether your child is suffering from depression or anxiety – allowing you to choose the right doctor for the ailment.
+Actual depression can be further confirmed by exploring the child’s feelings before making an appointment with a doctor (which could easily make the child more withdrawn because the child could view the need for an appointment as something wrong with them).
+Also, the right professional can be selected once it is clear if your child is suffering from depression, anxiety, or both.

-Here are a few things you, as the parent, can look for as beginning signs of a child’s depression.
+Here are a few things you can look for as beginning signs of a child’s depression.
 A depressed child may:

-1. Cry a lot and for what seems like no reason.
+- Cry a lot, including crying for what seems like no reason.

-2. Choose to spend more time in his or her bedroom rather than be involved with other members of the family or friends.
+- Choose to spend more time in their bedroom than be involved with family members or friends.

-3. Lose interest in activities that previously generated joy for the child.
+- Lose interest in activities that previously generated joy.

-5. Verbally lashes out at anyone who challenges what he or she does or does not do.
+- Verbally lash out at anyone who challenges what he or she does or does not do.

-Understanding the mind of anyone who is depressed, and especially a child, is more than challenging; it’s a sobering and frustrating feeling to be disconnected from someone so young who should be happy and enjoying life.
+Understanding the mind of anyone who is depressed, and especially a child, can be challenging.
+It is sobering and frustrating to be disconnected from someone so young who should be happy and enjoying life.